Hosting a J-1 Visitor Scholar for Academic Exchange

 Hosting a J-1 visiting scholar in your department for the purpose of research and/or teaching makes you a participant in the United States Department of State’s Exchange Visitor (EV) Program at Georgia State University (P-1-03559).

 J-1 visiting scholars must already hold at least a master’s or doctorate degree in order to qualify for J-1 visa sponsorship in a scholar subcategory (Research Scholar, Professor, or Short-term Scholar).
 J-1 scholars engage in research, observation, consultation, and/or lecturing in connection with a research project or visiting appointment.

 NOTE: Full-time study is NOT permitted for either the J-1 scholar or student-intern categories.
 Departments with questions about bringing J-1 exchange students for full-time study (either degree or non-degree seeking) should click here.

-Departments who wish to host a J-1 visiting scholar or student intern must fully complete and submit the appropriate request form AND all required supporting documents AT LEAST 2-3 MONTHS IN ADVANCE of the visitor’s proposed start date at GSU.
+Departments who wish to host a J-1 visiting scholar or student intern must fully complete and submit the appropriate request form AND all required supporting documents AT LEAST 2-3 MONTHS IN ADVANCE of the visitor’s proposed start date at Georgia State.
 Please review the J-1 Scholar Request section for more information.
-Please contact Jenny Callahan at email@example.com if assistance in verifying eligibility is needed.
+Please contact Doreen Clayton at email@example.com if assistance in verifying eligibility is needed.